ExpeditionRPG/expedition/rules/English.md

 If you want to play the latest and greatest version of Expedition, including dozens of built-in adventures that don't require a GM, you can use the Web, Android or iOS app available at [ExpeditionGame.com/app](http://ExpeditionGame.com/app).

-*This document is based on Expedition App v1.13.8.
-You can view the app's current version at the bottom of the settings page.*
+_This document is based on Expedition App v1.21.0.
+You can view the app's current version at the bottom of the settings page._

 ## Prerequisites

 To play, you'll need a copy of the Expedition cards.
 You can:

-* Buy a copy from the Expedition store ([ExpeditionGame.com/store](http://ExpeditionGame.com/store)) or Amazon.
+- Buy a copy from the Expedition store ([ExpeditionGame.com/store](http://ExpeditionGame.com/store)) or Amazon.
-* Or, print and play your own cards at [ExpeditionGame.com/print-and-play](http://ExpeditionGame.com/print-and-play).
+- Or, print and play your own cards at [ExpeditionGame.com/print-and-play](http://ExpeditionGame.com/print-and-play).
 If you print and play, you'll also need to find at least one d20 die and a dozen tracking clips (such as clothes pins or paper clips).

 You'll also want to print out these rules for reference while playing.